yggdrasil-network/yggdrasil-network.github.io/about.md

 ### What does Yggdrasil do differently?

 Yggdrasil takes a very different approach to sharing routing knowledge.
-Rather than distributing address ranges as paths through centrally assigned autonomous systems, Yggdrasil instead builds up a single global network topology.
+Rather than distributing address ranges as paths through centrally assigned autonomous systems, Yggdrasil instead builds up a single global network topology in a distributed fashion.

 A spanning tree is used to provide synchronisation and to allow nodes to allocate themselves a set of tree coordinates, which are used to exchange and establish bootstrap and path setup messages.
 Nodes then set up paths through the network to their keyspace neighbours, effectively arranging the network into a virtual line, ordered by public keys.
 Intermediate nodes then populate their routing tables with these paths, enabling nodes to forward packets closer to their destination public key.